felixge/node-couchdb/README.md

 ### couchdb.toJSON(data)

-Identical to `JSON.stringify()`, except that function value will be converted to strings like this:
+Identical to `JSON.stringify()`, except that function values will be converted to strings like this:

     couchdb.toJSON({
       foo: 'bar',